-Taxidermists are artists - there are good artists and there are bad artists and in the UK; they can obtain qualifications for this art.
+Taxidermists are artists - there are good artists and there are bad artists.
+In the UK, taxidermists can obtain qualifications for this art through the Guild of Taxidermists which is the only recognised body representing taxidermists in the UK.
 There are more than 2,000 taxidermists in the UK of which only 49 (as of 2006) have some form of qualification - 16 of these are bird specialist taxidermists and 6 are mammal specialist taxidermists.
-I am a Master in Bird Taxidermy and Specialist in Birds, Mammals, Game Heads taxidermist and have advanced qualifications in Birds and Mammals.
+I am a Master in Bird and Specialist in Birds, Mammals, Game Head.
+I also have have advanced qualifications in Birds and Mammals.
 Like purchasing an oil painting, you would go to an artist whose work you liked and you can afford.
 Items can also be sent around the country and abroad.

 This is not "dip in magic ingredient A".
 It is a complex area and not for the faint hearted.
 Do a web search for tanning/ tanning kits which may get you in the right direction. in the meantime, keep the skin in a freezer.
 If the item is already tanned, it may not be possible to do much with it but you may be able to re-oil and stake which again is complex and really for a skilled person.

 If none of my courses are appropriate for you, you should expect as a minimum a three day course with a qualified taxidermist specialising in the field of taxidermy that you are interested in.
-A taxidermist's qualification can be checked via the Guild of Taxidermists website . www.taxidermy.org.uk.
+A taxidermist's qualification can be checked via the Guild of Taxidermists website - www.taxidermy.org.uk.

 I would then suggest becoming a member of the Guild of Taxidermists where you will meet fellow taxidermists and be able to attend lectures on taxidermy although the more complex demonstrations of some advanced areas of taxidermy provided by the Guild will make more a lot more sense after having attended one of my or another good course.

-I use Watkings and Doncaster www.watdon.co.uk / John Hallett http://stores.ebay.co.uk/jhtsupplies or Snowdonia www.snowdoniasupplies.co.uk.
 There are also many American and European supply companies if you are serious about order size or complexity.
-You should get a list of suppliers if you do a search for 'taxidermy supplies uk'.
+Try a search on the web.

 I get a considerable number of journalists wishing to talk to me or customers of mine about pet taxidermy.
-I actually get more enquiries from journalists regarding pets than I do from pet owners!.
+I actually get more enquiries from journalists regarding pets than I do from pet owners!

 Please only contact me if you appreciate the fact that pet taxidermy is a minuscule part of the trade.
 You can also find more information on the art of taxidermy at the Guild of Taxidermists' website.

-Repair: If the item is not very valuable, this can be done by your local taxidermist (have a look in your local yellow pages).
+Repair: If the item is not very valuable, this can be done by your local taxidermist (have a look in your local Yellow Pages).

 Insect attack: I believe current museum policy is to freeze the item below 22C or lower for approximately 2 weeks, remove the item from the freezer and keep it in a sealed bag for a week, then re-freeze for a further week.
 This ensures that any eggs that hatch due to a mock spring are killed.

 Cleaning: This can be done by gently knocking off dust or using a blower on mammals.
 A damp cloth can also be used to clean more stubborn stains.
-You will need to take the item to a taxidermist if this fails or you feel this is beyond this stage.
+You will need to take the item to a taxidermist if this fails or you feel it is beyond this stage.